Podcast: Download

 How To Remember Concepts: 5 Simple & Effective Steps

-Before we get into the individual steps, you might want to watch my tutorial on turning abstract thinking into concrete thinking within just a few seconds.
+Before we get into the individual steps, you might want to read my tutorials on turning abstract thinking into concrete thinking within just a few seconds.

 This opening step is essential because without it, you’ll be stuck thinking that concepts are much more abstract than they might be in reality.